 In order to collect benefits, you must qualify by meeting all requirements.
 You may be considering filing an application for one of several reasons.
 Perhaps your spouse, who was a primary wage earner in your household, died on the job.
 You might be eligible for survivor benefits.

 Did an on-the-job injury leave you helpless?

 If you suffered an injury in the workplace, you’d, of course, be happy when the time would come for you to return to work.
 However, if your injuries were severe, you might not be able to return to the company you worked for when the accident occurred.
-In fact, if there were permanent implications to your injuries, you might not be employable at this time.
+In fact, if your injury resulted in a permanent disability, you might not be employable at all.

 Have you hit an obstacle during the application process?

 Last year, more than 65 million people collected SSD benefits.
 In some cases, applicants requested a lump sum payment.
-Whether you request a lump sum payment or receive increments over time, don’t be surprised if the SSA denies your initial claim.
+Whether you request a single lump sum or you opt to receive incremental payments over time, don’t be surprised if the SSA denies your initial claim.
 It happens a lot.
 People often have to work their way through the appeals process before their applications receive approval.

 Before you suffered an on-the-job injury, you paid taxes on your earnings.
-You paid more than 6% of your income in taxes to the Social Security Administration.
+In fact, you likely paid more than 6% of your income in taxes to the Social Security Administration.
 Your employer also paid a matched amount.
 In some cases, such as if you’re self-employed, you’d be responsible for all taxes paid to the SSA.

 All monies paid to the SSA from employers and employees throughout the country provide financial support to retirees or recipients of SSD benefits.
 It’s imperative for you to understand the system, as well as the application process, before requesting SSD benefits when an injury prevents you from returning to work.